 As a solo concert instrument, the piano enjoys an unrivaled popularity in Western music.
 Capable of a vast sonic range, from ethereal softness to thundering grandeur, its appeal is global and seemingly eternal.
 For nearly 200 years, audiences have packed concert halls and opera houses to hear performers play this single, phenomenal instrument.

-In The 23 Greatest Solo Piano Works, Great Courses favorite Professor Robert Greenberg of San Francisco Performances returns with an in-depth exploration of the solo piano works he considers to be among the most exceptional landmarks in the literature.
+In The 23 Greatest Solo Piano Works, Professor Robert Greenberg offers an in-depth exploration of the solo piano works he considers to be among the most exceptional landmarks in the literature.
 The 23 works you’ll study represent the selections of an internationally respected composer and music historian, carefully chosen to highlight the most significant compositional and pianistic achievements in the solo piano repertoire.

 In addition to your study of the music, the lectures expose you to a rich panorama of music history.
 You dig deeply into the artistic and social environments that the compositions reflect, shedding light on what inspired these great works and how they were created.
 As a third key layer of the course, you delve into the extraordinary history of the piano itself, discovering the ways in which the evolution of the instrument directly affected the music that composers wrote for it.